 CONCUSSION BRAIN INJURY AFTER ACCIDENT – MN LAWYER

 Our attorneys frequently represent people in Minnesota who have sustained a concussion or brain injury in an accident.
 Sometimes the head injury can be severe enough that our client has lost consciousness or been in a coma.
 Sometimes, the brain injury is so severe that our client loses some cognitive function, memory, or emotional stability.
 When asked to list his injuries starting with the worst, we once had a client say that, because of a brain injury from a car accident in Minnesota, he lost short term memory and would cry or laugh for no reason.
 When asked for his next worst injury, he said he was blind in one eye.
-That was very telling to how bad a brain injury can be, when losing sight in one eye is the second worst injury.
+That was very telling to how bad a brain injury can be; when losing sight in one eye is the second worst injury.

 ACCIDENT BRAIN INJURY CAN BE HARD TO DIAGNOSE

 Many times, our injury attorneys see clients where there is just a temporary concussion, possibly with no loss of consciousness, and no evidence of brain bleeding on a CAT scan or MRI.
 Doctors sometimes will say this type of injury is not serious.
 A recent medical journal, however, concluded that just one concussion can lead to a decrease in brain volume.
-The article, in the journal Radiology, points out that people who had suffered a mild traumatic brain injury and experienced symptoms of the injury a year later also experienced brain atrophy (brain shrinkage).
+The article, in the journal Radiology, points out that people who had suffered a mild traumatic brain injury (TBI) and experienced symptoms of the injury a year later also experienced brain atrophy (brain shrinkage).
 According to the article, after mild traumatic brain injury, “there is true structural injury to the brain, even though we don’t see much on routine clinical imaging.
 This means that patients who are symptomatic in the long-term after a concussion may have a biologic underpinning of their symptoms.”

 The study involved 28 people who had experienced a mild traumatic brain injury and experienced post-traumatic symptoms and 22 controls, all of whom underwent MRI brain imaging to determine their white matter and gray matter volume.
 Researchers specifically found that those who had sustained a mild-traumatic brain injury had less brain volume in regions linked with anxiety, memory and attention problems.
 Researchers cautioned that the findings are still early, and it’s important not to assume that every single person with a concussion is experiencing this brain atrophy.
-However, the study does show that effects can last long after a concussion occurs.
+However, the study does show that effects from the accident can last long after a concussion occurs.
 We also recently came across an article linking concussion injury to future Multiple Sclerosis in teenagers.

 BRAIN INJURY LAWYER MINNESOTA